flononymus/UI-Box-Typescript/SECURITY.md

 - **Pages + Functionality**

   - [ ] **Cube**
-    - [ ] Reset perspective when mouse is outside of box
+    - [x] Reset perspective when mouse is outside of box
+    - [ ] Add more stuff

   - [ ] **Switches**
     - [ ] Vertical switch: add friction to make it snap to top or bottom, reverse in other half